sogelink-research/ctod/README.md

 ## Nodata

-Nodata values in the COG are automatically set to 0 else it is likely that the meshing will go wrong, for now nodata should be handled in the source data (COG) In a future version we can try to fill up the nodata values based on surounding pixels.
+Nodata values in the COG are automatically set to 0 else it is likely that the meshing will go wrong, for now nodata should be handled in the source data (COG) In a future version we can try to fill up the nodata values based on surrounding pixels.

 ## Stitching tiles

-With all the available methods to generate a mesh for a tiff we are facing the problem that we do not have shared vertices at tile edges as described by the quantized mesh standard.
+With all the available methods to generate a mesh for a tiff we are facing the problem that we do not have shared vertices at tile edges as described by the [quantized mesh standard](https://github.com/CesiumGS/quantized-mesh).
 This results in seems between tiles because of possible height difference but also because the normals are only calculated for a tile and don't take adjecent tiles into account.
 In CTOD we solve this by requesting neighbouring tiles and make sure we have shared vertices and if needed average the height and normals.
 The terrain factory makes sure we download all needed data without duplicate request, the COG Processor processes the COG data making a mesh and normals, the Terrain Processor makes sure we have have shared edge vertices and the heights and normals are correct on the edges.

 ![CTOD: Non stitched tile](./img/normals.jpg)